nbatterham/sfpowerscripts-doc/_docs/Tasks/Common-Utility-Tasks/Authenticate an Org.md

 **Please note an earlier version of this task with the exact functionality is now deprecated at 3.0.0, Please utilize a newer version of this task with updated id for the same functionality.
 The task name is "Authenticate a Salesforce Org"**

+**Prerequisites**

+Please note [Install SFDX with Sfpowerkit](/Tasks/Common-Utility-Tasks/Install%20SFDX%20CLI/)task is added to the pipeline before utilizing this task

 **Task Snapshot**

 ![](/images/Authenticate a Salesforce Org.png){: width="951" height="629"} ![](/images/Authenticate a Salesforce Org using JWT.png){: width="951" height="629"} ![](/images/Authenticate a Salesforce Org using Credentials.png){: width="951" height="629"}